Insights

 The week in UAE was deliberately structured to balance formal access with space for founder-driven momentum.

 It began with a welcome workshop to align the cohort, surface shared contacts, and set collective goals.
 From there, the programme moved quickly into practical briefings.
 Legal and market insight was built into the programme early, both during the week and through relationship-building led by the CodeBase team.
 Conversations with Mishcon de Reya’s newly established Abu Dhabi office explored free zones, market entry structures, employment expectations, and common pitfalls for international companies.
-While these discussions were held directly with the CodeBase team, key insights and contacts were shared with the cohort to inform founder decision-making.
+While these discussions were held directly with the CodeBase team, key insights and contacts were shared with the cohort to inform decision-making.

 In parallel, CodeBase met with Hugh Fraser, an Aberdeen-born lawyer who has operated in the UAE since 2003.
 His annual Roadmap to Successful Ventures in the Middle East has since been added to the Techscaler programme library, ensuring future cohorts benefit from practical, region-specific guidance grounded in long-term experience.

-Alongside the founder programme, the CodeBase team used the week to deepen relationships with Abu Dhabi’s innovation infrastructure.
+Alongside the programme, the CodeBase team used the week to deepen relationships with Abu Dhabi’s innovation infrastructure.
 This included exploratory engagement with Masdar City and Hub71 to understand the operating environment, workspace models, and support available to international companies entering the market.

 Hub71 also played an active role in the mission, contributing insights during the UAE Ministry of Investment roundtable and outlining how their programmes support globally scaling startups.
-For founders, this helped translate the idea of a future UAE presence from theory into something tangible and credible.
+Representatives from Dubai Founders HQ and Invest in Sharjah were also present, reflecting the multi-Emirate nature of the opportunity and the breadth of ecosystem infrastructure available across the UAE.
+For founders, this provided practical visibility into how different regions within the country position themselves, collaborate, and support international companies entering the market.

 Evenings were used intentionally.
 A British Council reception at the British Ambassador’s residence celebrated Scottish alumni based in the UAE, while a curated networking dinner in Dubai, hosted by Moe Hanafy, matched the cohort with twenty sector-relevant contacts.
 Throughout the week, founders ran their own meetings in parallel, using the programme as a platform rather than a constraint.